-4. Public Works developed an ordinance restricting food establishments located in the County Unincorporated Communities from providing single-use plastic straws to customers unless requested.
-The Board of Supervisors adopted the ordinance on December 4, 2018, and it came into effect on January 3, 2019.
+On January 3, 2019, the Board of Supervisors effectuated the ordinance restricting all food establishments located in the County Unincorporated Communities from providing single-use plastic straws and stirrers to customers unless requested.
 Public Works is coordinating with Public Health on the outreach and enforcement of the ordinance.